Medical contribution by Benjamin S. Harris, M.D., M.P.H.

 What is a frozen embryo transfer (FET)?

-A frozen embryo transfer (FET) is a cycle in which the frozen embryos from a previous fresh IVF or donor egg cycle are thawed and then transferred back into the woman’s uterus.
+A frozen embryo transfer (FET) is a cycle in which the frozen embryos made during the IVF process are thawed and are then transferred back into uterus.

 When can I do an FET cycle?

 Frozen embryos remain viable well over 10 years or more after the initial freeze.
-You may choose to do an FET cycle following an unsuccessful fresh IVF cycle, as your initial transfer after freezing all of your embryos or you are returning after a successful fresh IVF cycle ready to expand your family.
+You may do an FET cycle following an unsuccessful fresh IVF cycle.
+Or you and your physician may not have done a fresh transfer to begin so that you could ensure your body was ready for an FET.

 What are the success rates for frozen embryo transfers?